List of The Office (American TV series) characters: Pam Beesly

 Pamela Morgan Halpert, née Beesly (Jenna Fischer).
 Her counterpart in the original British version of The Office is Dawn Tinsley.
 Pam begins the series as the receptionist at the paper distribution company Dunder Mifflin.
+Later on in the series, she becomes a sales representative and office administrator.
 She is the love interest of Jim Halpert, whom she later marries in season 6.

 Ryan Howard

-Ryan Howard (B. J. Novak), is based on the character of Ricky Howard from the original British version of The Office, as well as Neil Godwin during the fourth season.
+Ryan Bailey Howard (B. J. Novak), is based on the character of Ricky Howard from the original British version of The Office, as well as Neil Godwin during the fourth season.
 His role is expanded from the original British series to the extent that he's usually considered a main character.

-Ryan Howard departs the series in the ninth season premiere along with his love interest Kelly Kapoor, however they both return in the series finale to be at Dwight and Angela’s wedding.
+Ryan Howard departs the series in the ninth-season premiere along with his love interest Kelly Kapoor; however, they both return in the series finale to be at Dwight and Angela's wedding.

 Andy Bernard

 Andrew Baines Bernard (Ed Helms) is introduced in season 3 as the Regional Director in Charge of Sales at the Stamford branch of paper distribution company, Dunder Mifflin when Jim Halpert transfers there.
 He becomes Regional Manager at the Scranton branch, courtesy of Robert California, in the eighth season following the departure of Michael Scott.
 He is an original character created for the series, with no counterpart in the British original series.